nickcox/cd-extras/readme.md

 Configure
 --------

-Three options are currently provided:
+Four options are currently provided:

 * AUTO_CD: `[bool] = $true`.
 Any truthy value to enable auto_cd.
 * CD_PATH: `[array] = @()`.
 Array of paths to be searched by cd and tab expansion.
 * NOARG_CD: `[string] = '~'`.
 If specified, `cd` command with no arguments will change to this directory.
+* Completable: `[array] = @(
+  'Push-Location',
+  'Set-Location',
+  'Get-ChildItem' )`.
+Commands eligible for advanced tab completion.

 Either create a global hashtable, `cde`, with one or more of these keys _before_ importing the cd-extras module: